Travel in good health

 Stay hydrated at all times.
 Carry a bottle of water with you in your go-bag whenever you are out exploring, hiking, etc. Safe drinking water may not always be easily accessible in many locations, so carry the water you know you can trust.

 There is nothing that bugs you more than biting insects.
-Many insects like mosquitoes, flies, fleas, and ticks carry a lot of different diseases.
+Many insects, like mosquitoes, flies, fleas, and ticks, carry many diseases.
 Some of these diseases can be debilitating, cause chronic illness, and some can be deadly.

 Diarrhea is never a good thing, especially on vacation.
 It can be brought on by a change in diet, travel stress, contaminated water, improper hygiene, and many other reasons.
 When it strikes, be prepared with some Imodium or Pepto-type medications to get over it more quickly.